GabrielSGoncalves/udacity_cloud_devops_engineer_nanodegree/project1_aws_static_website/README.md

 ```

 ## Uploading files to S3
-The project description required that I used the provided files for static website:
+The project description requires that we use the provided files for static website:

 [udacity-starter-website.zip](https://drive.google.com/file/d/15vQ7-utH7wBJzdAX3eDmO9ls35J5_sEQ/view)
-After downloading it to my local Github project repository, I have extracted the folder and uploaded it to my S3 bucket usign AWS CLI:
+After downloading it to local Github project repository, we have extracted the folder and uploaded it to the created S3 bucket using AWS CLI:
 ```bash
 unzip udacity-starter-website.zip -d udacity-starter-website cd udacity-starter-website